systemd/mkosi/mkosi/resources/mkosi.md

 `ExtraTrees=`, `--extra-tree=`

-: Takes a colon separated pair of paths.
-The first path refers to a directory to copy from the host into the image.
-The second path refers to the target directory inside the image.
+: Takes a comma separated list of colon separated path pairs.
+The first path of each pair refers to a directory to copy from the host into the image.
+The second path of each pair refers to the target directory inside the image.
 If the second path is not provided, the directory is copied on top of the root directory of the image.
+The second path is always interpreted as an absolute path.
 Use this to override any default configuration files shipped with the distribution.
 If the `mkosi.extra/` directory is found in the local directory it is also used for this purpose with the root directory as target. (also see the **Files** section below).

 : As with the base tree logic above, instead of a directory, a tar file may be provided too. `mkosi.extra.tar` will be automatically